Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 with the variables as defined above.

-## Mixed inhibition - simple setting with one inhibitor‌
+## Mixed Inhibition : Simple Setting with One Inhibitor‌

 In a mixed inhibition, the inhibitor binds reversibly to the enzyme or the enzyme/ substrate complex with different affinities (and different dissociation constants).
 The inhibitor binding site is different from the substrate binding site on the enzyme molecule.
 The apparent Michaelis-Menten constant is changed and the apparent maximum velocity is decreased.